AccelByte/accelbyte-typescript-sdk/README.md

 ## Web SDK Playground

 In addition, there is a [Playground web application](https://development.accelbyte.io/web-sdk-playground/) allowing to live test the Web SDK.

-## Contributing

-Want to contribute to this project? thank you for your interest! we value your input and appreciate your desire to enhance the AccelByte Web SDK.
-However please note that the direct contributions via Github are currently not accepted.
-Instead, we encourage you to submit your ideas and suggestion as a feature request through [AccelByte Customer Support Portal](https://accelbyte.atlassian.net/servicedesk/customer/portal/6) or through your assigned TP.
-This process helps us manage contributions effectively and ensures that every idea is carefully reviewed and considered by Our team.